babel/website/docs/parser.md

   might insert the appropriate declarations, so it is sometimes important to set this option to `true` to prevent the parser from prematurely complaining about undeclared exports that will be added later.

+- **attachComment**: By default, Babel attaches comments to adjacent AST nodes.
+When this option is set to `false`, comments are not attached.
+It can provide up to 30% performance improvement when the input code has _many_ comments.
+You probably don't need to set this option, `@babel/eslint-parser` will set it for you.
+It is not recommended to use `attachComment: false` with Babel transform, as it removes all the comments in output code, and renders annotations such as `/* istanbul ignore next */` nonfunctional.

 - **createParenthesizedExpressions**: By default, the parser sets `extra.parenthesized` on the expression nodes.
 When this option is set to `true`, `ParenthesizedExpression` AST nodes are created instead.